GabeScott/standard-works-vault/General Conference/1987 October - Overcoming Challenges along Life’s Way.md

 Sisters, we, too, can know that if we sometimes forget the instructions, when we are wondering what to do, indeed our Father will come.

-Gird up your loins; fresh courage take.
+>Gird up your loins; fresh courage take.

-Our God will never us forsake
+>Our God will never us forsake

-(“Come, Come, Ye Saints,” Hymns, 1985, no. 30).
+>

 We may not, probably will not, receive a personal visit from the Lord, but the answers do come—from prayer, the scriptures, the words of the prophet, the still, small voice of inspiration.
 I should like to reassure you that we truly can find courage to face our challenges and also give service to those whose needs are even greater than our own.